vzaccaria/pandoc-mm/README.md

 # Foreword

-This is just a tiny wrapper built on [the shoulder of a giant](https://github.com/jgm/pandoc).
+This is just a tiny wrapper built on [the shoulders of a giant](https://github.com/jgm/pandoc).

 # Example